-B.Tech Computer Science and Engineering syllabus is designed for a 4-year undergraduate program with eight semesters that will train the students to specialize in hardware and software.
-At the end of the course, the students will be trained in persuading and motivated to deal with the complex challenges of ambition and an extensive career in computer engineering with the aid of the B.Tech Computer Science and Engineering syllabus.
+B.Tech CSE syllabus is designed for a 4-year undergraduate program with eight semesters that will train the students to specialize in hardware and software.
+At the end of the course, the students will be trained in persuading and motivated to deal with the complex challenges of ambition and an extensive career in computer engineering with the aid of the B.Tech CSE syllabus.

 B.Tech CSE syllabus helps the students in becoming efficient and creative engineers in computer science.
 Semester wise B.Tech CSE subjects list is listed below.